mk-fg/fgtk/README.rst

 Doesn't do any transcoding, which can easily be performed later to e.g.  convert resulting aac files to mp3 or ogg, if necessary.

+video-concat-xfade_
+'''''''''''''''''''
+.. _video-concat-xfade: desktop/media/video-concat-xfade

+Wrapper around ffmpeg to create (and run) a list of filters to merge video from pieces, scale them to same size, and apply some crossfade effect in-between.

+Useful to merge cut-out pieces of some longer video back together for a kind of highlights/demo reel, without needing to go into full video editing suite.

 pick-tracks_
 ''''''''''''
 .. _pick-tracks: desktop/media/pick-tracks